GoogleChrome/web.dev/src/site/content/en/learn/css/inheritance/index.md

 } %}
 </figure>

-The `color` property is inheritable by other elements.
+The `color` property is inherited by default by other elements.
 The `html` element has `color: lightslategray`, therefore all elements that can inherit color will now have a color of `lightslategray`.